jarosser06/netapp/README.md

-netapp_filer_query
+NetApp
 ==================
 requires 'snmp'

-Wrapper for checking filer with snmp
+Wrapper for checking filer with snmp.

-This should allow for querying information from netapp filer storage.

-Including listing all current volumes, the total allocated storage on each volume and even allow converting to human readable ie (MB, GB, TB).

-This should be able to list other information like current temps, failed disks, etc.

 Get Volume Total Size in TB
 ---------------------------